the1lab/1lab/src/Data/Set/Projective.lagda.md

 The existence of such a model is out of scope for this page, so we will focus our attention on the internal portion of the argument.
-In particular, we will prove that under assumptions (1), the existence of an Dedekind-infinite set-projective type implies countable choice.
+In particular, we will prove that if propositions are set-projective, then the existence of an Dedekind-infinite set-projective type implies countable choice.

 First, note that if propositions are set-projective, then the [[image]] of